 One day you will be a memory.
 Impermanence is a truth from which there is no escape.
 The essence of impermanence is aging that places each one of us on a relentless trajectory through time.
 Our lifespan is temporary, fleeting, and fragile.
 Our life expectancy is a question shrouded in mystery.
 We cannot know how long we will live.
 As we become older and journey through the second half of life, we feel our own impermanence more intimately.
 And it is here that we find a new urgency to live.

 Aging changes our relationship with time.
 As our experiences accumulate, we develop a greater awareness of the fleeting and fragile nature of life.

 An elemental truth offers no possibility of retreat.
 Once we have been touched by it, we can never turn away from it.
-The message inside truth results in permanent change.
 New questions grasp us and offer no release.
-Our inner world shifts, and we look out into the world through a different sensibility.
+Our inner world shifts and we look out into the world through a different sensibility.

 One important truth about life from which there is no retreat is impermanence.
 Aging, or more specifically senescence, is a child of impermanence that irreversibly changes the body.
 We will physically deteriorate over time.
 We exist in the medium of impermanence.
 We often try to hide from the reality of our own disappearance, but impermanence is a profoundly loyal and trusted companion for life.